Director | Game Design | Story | Programming

 Pattie Umali grew up in the Chicago suburbs surrounded by Filipino family and culture.
 She was heavily involved with Brown's Filipino Alliance during her undergraduate years at Brown University while pursuing degrees in International Relations and Sociology.
-After working for several years at a study abroad organization, Pattie realized that gaming and tech would be great ways to engage younger audience in global education and intercultural learning.
+After working for several years at a study abroad organization, Pattie realized that gaming and tech would be great ways to engage a younger audience in global education and intercultural learning.
 She received an MA in International Communication from American University with a concentration in Technology in International Education.
-She founded InterIntellectus, LLC in 2016.

 Game and Promotional Art